-Editor’s Note: Fifteen years ago, our friend and former colleague at ‘Main Street News,’ Linda Ahnert of Old Lyme wrote a wonderful column about the first Thanksgiving and how it evolved into a national holiday.
-In what has now become an almost annual tradition, she has again kindly updated it for us and we are pleased to publish this new version to kick off Thanksgiving Week.
+Editor’s Note: Sixteen years ago, our friend and former colleague at ‘Main Street News,’ Linda Ahnert of Old Lyme wrote a wonderful column for us about the first Thanksgiving and how it evolved into a national holiday.
+As Thanksgiving is almost upon us, we are delighted to republish it here.

 And since this article was first published, The Plimoth Plantation has changed its name to Plimoth Patuxet Museums.
 Its mission is to tell the story of the English colonists in Plymouth, Mass. and the native peoples who lived there.
 So in 2020 the new name was adopted because it better reflects the multicultural history that is the essence of the museum’s mission.